 Bake in Oven

 Place the shapes on a parchment paper-lined baking sheet about 1-inch apart.
-Parchment paper makes clean-up a breeze, they don’t get stuck on the baking sheet, and the cookies bake more evenly.
 You can also use a silicone mat, if you’d prefer.

-Bake in a preheated 375°F oven for 9-11 minutes, or until the edges begin to brown slightly.
+Bake the cookies on the prepared baking sheet in a preheated 375°F oven for 9-11 minutes, or until the crisp edges of the cookie begin to turn golden brown slightly.
 Cook on the longer side if they are thicker, and for less time if they are thinner.

-Let rest on a wire rack until they come to room temperature.
+Let the fluffy sugar cookie batch rest on a wire rack until they come to room temperature.
+To save on cleanup, spread some wax paper under the rack while these easy sugar cookies cool down.

 Add the remaining sugar incrementally and stir well each time.
-If the frosting is too thick, add 1-2-tbsp of milk until the desired consistency is reached.
+If the frosting is too thick, add 1 to 2 tablespoons of milk until the desired consistency is reached.

 Finally, drop in your desired food coloring (gels work the best!) and stir until combined.